danieljohnevans/vt-elastic/scripts/README.md

 ## Features

-- **List Mapping**: Displays the current mapping of the "viral-texts-test" index in JSON format.
+- **List Mapping**: Displays the current mapping of the "viral-texts" index in JSON format.
 - **Create Index**:
 - Checks if the index already exists and deletes it if it does.
 - Creates a new index with predefined settings and mappings.